logto-io/docs/docs/docs/recipes/manage-users/using-admin-console.md

 After you reset the password, copy and send it to the end-user.

 :::caution
-After closing the "Reset password" dialog, you can no longer view the password.
+Once the "Reset password" modal is closed, you can no longer view the password.
-If you forget to keep it, you have to reset it again.
+If you forget to keep it, you can reset it again.
 :::